 - Once you have arrived at your destination and you are enrolled for the courses, you have to fill in the transfer credit request form to get official approval from the Board of Examiners to get the courses recognised upon return.

-- Make sure that you deal with all necessary arrangements regarding visa or enrolment matters as soon as possible after you arrive.
-Furthermore, do not forget to let your parents know that you have arrived safely!
+- Make sure that you deal with all necessary arrangements regarding visa requirements or enrolment at your host university as soon as possible.

 Adjustment and culture shock